Get help with: Getting Started, Features, How-to, Tutorials, Videos.

 Before starting the engine, tap START in the CloudAhoy app.
 Make sure the GPS signal strength indicator in the app turns green.

-If you are using your iPhone, iPad or Android’s internal GPS, make sure the device has good sky visibility.
+If you are using your iPhone, or iPad internal GPS, make sure the device has good sky visibility.
 If you use an external GPS, place it for maximum sky visibility.

 We highly recommend adding a “Start CloudAhoy” item in your checklist.

-You can debrief the flight directly from the Debrief & More tab in the iPad or iPhone CloudAhoy app (not available in the Android app), or by signing in to your account from any computer including Windows, Mac and Android.
+You can debrief the flight directly from the Debrief & More tab in the iPad or iPhone CloudAhoy app, or by signing in to your account from any computer including Windows, and Mac.
 You will automatically be in the Debrief tab and the last flight which you logged is ready for debrief.

 Don't worry about it -- the data logging stops automatically after you land, taxi to the ramp and park.
 You can always stop the logging manually by tapping the STOP button.